Non-commutative Index of Measurement-only Entanglement Phase Transition: Noncommutative index of random measurement ensembles

-To illustrate this connection explicitly, we simulate the time evolution of the half-chain entanglement entropy along single trajectories, starting from a product state stabilized by $\{Z_1,Z_2,...,Z_L\}$, for a factorizable measurement ensemble which will be further illustrated in Sec.~\hyperref[sec:Qc]{III.A}.
-As shown in FIG.~\ref{fig:fig1}, when the measurement ensemble is fully commuting ($q=0$), the entanglement entropy remains strictly zero throughout the evolution, reflecting the absence of any mechanism for entanglement generation.
+To illustrate this connection explicitly, we simulate the time evolution of the half-chain entanglement entropy along single trajectories, starting from a product state stabilized by $\{Z_1,Z_2,...,Z_L\}$, for a factorizable measurement ensemble which will be further illustrated in Sec.~\hyperref[sec:FE]{III.A}.
+As shown in FIG.~\ref{fig:fig3}, when the measurement ensemble is fully commuting ($q=0$), the entanglement entropy remains strictly zero throughout the evolution, reflecting the absence of any mechanism for entanglement generation.
 As non-commuting measurements are introduced ($q>0)$, entanglement growth becomes possible: for small $q$, the entropy fluctuates around a low value and the system relaxes into an area-law steady state.
 Near the critical point the entropy exhibits slow, approximately logarithmic growth characteristic of a critical phase.
 For sufficiently large $q$, the entropy grows linearly at early times before saturating, signaling the emergence of a volume-law steady state.
-While single-trajectory dynamics does not allow one to unambiguously distinguish between critical and volume-law phases in the stationary regime, these examples clearly demonstrate that non-commutativity is the essential driver of entanglement growth and qualitative changes in the dynamical behavior.
-These observations allow us to define a non-commutativity index that is independent of initial conditions and measurement outcomes, focusing exclusively on the probability that two measurements drawn independently from the ensemble fail to commute.
+While single-trajectory dynamics does not allow one to unambiguously distinguish between critical and volume-law phases in the stationary regime, these examples show that increasing the probability of non-commuting measurement events qualitatively changes the entanglement dynamics.
+These observations motivate us to define a non-commutativity index that is independent of initial conditions and measurement outcomes, focusing exclusively on the probability that two measurements drawn independently from the ensemble fail to commute.

 We therefore define the non-commutative index of a measurement ensemble $\mathcal{E}$ as:

 where $M_1$ and $M_2$ are Pauli operators drawn from measurement ensembles $\mathcal{E}$ with probabilities $p(M_1)$ and $p(M_2)$, respectively.
 The function